nichtich/Catmandu-Importer-getJSON/README.md

 # LIMITATIONS

-Error handling is very limited.

-Future versions of this module may also support asynchronous HTTP fetching modules such as [HTTP::Async](https://metacpan.org/pod/HTTP::Async), for retrieving multiple URLs at the same time..
+Future versions of this module may also support asynchronous HTTP fetching modules such as [HTTP::Async](https://metacpan.org/pod/HTTP::Async), for retrieving multiple URLs at the same time.

 # SEE ALSO